Counselors in Training (C.I.T.)

 - Gaining valuable experience for future employment and/or school references;

 - Experiencing a behind-the-scenes look at being a future Camp Counselor when old enough to apply;

 - Getting exposure to leadership development topics such as goal setting, communication, and decision-making;

 - Developing relationships with a fun, energetic, and eclectic team of Camp Counselors who can provide guidance for your future steps; and,

 - Spending two weeks playing games, meeting new people, going on field trips, and just having a blast!

 DON’T JUST TAKE OUR WORD FOR IT!

-Hear from a former CIT just how important her experience has been in her life.
+Hear from former CITs just how important their experience has been in their own lives.

 marie gearhart | current uc davis student